How to Develop the Skills You Need to Become a Top Educator

 Organization and Dedication

 Regardless of which career pathway you pursue as an educator, you'll need to prepare to handle different challenges each day.
-As you manage several classes of students, you'll need to develop tricks to keep things running smoothly, especially for distance learners.
+As you manage several classes of students, persistence can bring you through difficult situations, especially for distance learners.
 It can be helpful to take advantage of Zoom's breakout rooms, Google Classroom's topics or assignments features, and Pear Deck.

 Enthusiasm